-This feature first appeared in the Crystal Palace v Leicester City matchday programme – 19th March 2016.
+This interview first appeared in the Crystal Palace v Leicester City matchday programme – 19th March 2016.

 When it comes to FA Cup semi-finals Joe Ledley has form, with a wondergoal for Cardiff City handing him the chance to play in the 2008 showpiece.
 After that ended in disappointment he is hoping that a second chance of glory could give him the winner’s medal he desires ahead of a big few months for club and country.